 There are plenty of mountain restaurants for refreshment stops and international visitors will appreciate the relatively low prices.
 The efficient lift system serves terrain generally regarded as some of the most challenging in the Pyrenees and includes five tough blacks, including the renowned 'Escornacrabes' - which translates as 'the place where the goats die!'
 The Louis Arias and Tubo Nere runs are famed as steep mogul trails.
 There are 2 slalom stadiums, so it's not surprising that the Spanish National Team are often seen training here.
 The 7km (4 mile) cross-country circuit is located at Orri 1850 just between Baqueira and Beret.

-Snow conditions are usually excellent as this area has a good snow record.
-Adequate snow cover is ensured, with more than 720 snow cannons covering the north and north west facing slopes.
+Snow conditions are usually excellent as this area has a good snow record, but adequate snow cover is also ensured on over half of the resort's pistes, with the help of 850 snow cannons.

 Baqueira Beret - Off-Piste, Backcountry & Ski Touring: